delight-im/Knowledge/Fraud and Scams.md

  * exploit kindness: advantage is taken of the victim's willingness for voluntary (financial) support, e.g. after a natural disaster
  * appeal to innate dishonesty: make the victim act criminally themself through their reduced inhibition threshold, e.g. in Nigerian scam
  * herd principle: the scam is suggested to be legitimate by making use of people's tendency to act like their friends or people around them
+ * pig-in-a-poke (information asymmetry): the victim thinks they are buying a "pig" when they are actually buying a "cat" hidden in the bag

 ## Confidence tricks

+### Short cons (take seconds or minutes)

  * Shell game (sleight of hand)
    * scammer has three shells and a small coin